How the art and science of CGI animation comes together at Disney, by Drew Turney.

 Disney’s Moana employed 90 artists just in the animation department – that didn’t include art people, designers, effects crews or the operators driving the software to put it all together.

 And it seems the secret sauce is all in the way the elements click.
 Character art director Bill Schwab and lead animator Amy Smeed worked closely together even though their jobs were very different.
-“There are two major parts to my role,” Schwab says, “one is coming on very early and working with the directors and production designer to design the characters with the design team.

 Click here to read the rest of this story.